 Water snakes are among the most common in the country.
 Several species can be aggressive and, if cornered, violent, but none of the species are venomous.

 Often mistaken for other species of harmless water snakes, individuals who have tried to handle them learned too late they’ve made a mistake.
-The snakes bite in such a way that they rip through the skin when snatching their heads back.
+Their favorite prey is slimy and hard to hold, so their teeth are extremely sharp; water snakes bite in such a way that they rip through the skin when snatching their heads back.
 And they attack repeatedly.

 But this snake is more likely to run as long as they have somewhere to go.
 If taken by surprise or cornered, they will defend themselves.